Nitrux/cinderward/README.md

-# nitrux-firewall
+# Nitrux Cinderward

-A simple, no-nonsense, init-free, Wayland-friendly Firewall.
+A simple, no-nonsense, init-free, Wayland-friendly firewall.

+# Issues
+If you encounter any issues with the contents of this repository, please report them by creating an issue.

+©2025 Nitrux Latinoamericana S.C.